 As mentioned previously, as part of the FFCRA, private sector employers with fewer than 500 employees are no longer required to provide emergency paid sick leave or family and medical leave for employees; however, they do have the option to provide such leave.
-If employees took 10 days of emergency paid sick leave under the FFCRA in 2020, the ARPA allows an employer to provide those employees with an additional 10 days of leave, starting April 1, 2021.
+If employees took 10 days of emergency paid sick leave under the FFCRA in 2020, the ARP allows an employer to provide those employees with an additional 10 days of leave, starting April 1, 2021.

 COVID-19 Vaccine Distribution

 Like other measures passed by Congress in the past year (such as the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and Families First Coronavirus Response Act (FFCRA), the ARP includes funding for vaccine testing, contact tracing, promotion, distribution, administration, and monitoring by the Centers for Disease Control and Prevention.
 It also supports workforce initiatives by state, local, and territorial public health departments to hire staff and secure equipment, technology, and other supplies.
 In total, more than $70 billion is allocated to public health funding projects, including $3 billion for block grants to address mental health and substance use disorders as well as behavioral health services.